Sazgr/peacekeeper/README.md

 ### Credits

+- Pradu Kannan for magic multipliers
+- CPW (and Sungorus) for zobrist hash pseudorandom number generator
 - The [Chess Programming Wiki](https://www.chessprogramming.org) for being a great resource for everything related to chess programming
 - The [Talkchess](https://talkchess.com) forum and the people on it for answering my more specific questions
 - Andrew Zhuo (@StackFish5) for constantly looking over my code